Davis Mills Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Davis Mills Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-In advance of placing any prop bet wagers on Davis Mills for Sunday's game, which starts at 1:00 PM ET on CBS, here are some insights and stats to consider to make the best bets.
-AFC South rivals square off in Week 6 when Mills' Houston Texans (1-4) play the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+There will be player props available for Davis Mills before he suits up for NFL action on Sunday at 1:00 PM ET live on CBS.
+AFC South foes meet in Week 6 when Mills and the Houston Texans (1-4) square off against the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.